Franz Ferdinand and his wife Sophie leave the Sarajevo Town Hall on 28 June 1914, five minutes before the

 Jurajda is mentioned 44 times in The Good Soldier Švejk.

-Jurajda is an occultist, in civilian life he published an occultist magazine and the book series Mysteries of Life and Death.
-He regularly chips in with thoughts on karma, transmigration of souls, and a number of questions of existencial significance.
-These range from our earthly existence to the life beyond.
+Before the war Jurajda edited an occultist magazine and a book series called Záhady života a smrti (Mysteries of Life and Death).
+He regularly chips in with reflections on karma, transmigration of souls, and a number of other questions of existential and philosophical significance.

-Apart from this, he is a good cook and very popular amongst the officers.
-Still, Oberst Schröder dispatched him to the front because he was slightly unlucky with the meal for the officer's farewell party in Bruck.
+Apart from this, he is an excellent chef and very popular amongst the officers.
+Still, Oberst Schröder dispatches him to the front because he had some mishap when preparing the meal for the officer's farewell party in Királyhida.

 Background

-Any obvious "model" for Hašek's company cook has not been identified.
-There is no Jurajda in the records of Infanterieregiment Nr.
-91, be it in Verlustliste, other army papers or in the recollections of Hašek's contemporaries in IR91.
+Any obvious "model" for Švejk's company cook has not been identified.
+There is no Jurajda in the records of IR.
+91, be it in Verlustliste, other army papers or the recollections of Hašek's contemporaries.
 The cook in Hašek's 11.
-Kompanie in 1915 was some Perníček and he may also have served with Hašek in XII.
-Marschbataillon.
-Moreover it should be noted that the surname Jurajda is extremely rare in the recruitment district of IR91[d] and this was surely the case also in 1915.
+Kompanie in 1915 was some Perníček.
+It could also be noted that the surname Jurajda is extremely rare in the recruitment district of IR.
+91 [d], and this was surely the case also in 1915.
+The name Jurajda is rather re-used from a couple of stories Hašek wrote before the war [g][h].

 Kamil Jurajda